 There are no excellent pharmacotherapies available for it.
 However, DO can be treated by addressing potential causative factors and psychotherapy.

-Decreased (or loss of) libido is reduced desire for sex.
+Decreased (or loss of) libido is a reduced desire for sex.
 It is usually linked to relationship issues but may also happen due to reduced hormone levels.

 Treatment of decreased libido is highly related to its underlying cause.
 But a healthy lifestyle, changing a medication that might've adversely affected libido, hormone therapy, and counselling have proven to treat this condition.